 Identifying those key business drivers can be tricky if done in a subjective or qualitative manner, as different individuals and stakeholders within the business may have very different ideas on which key drivers are responsible for success.

 Rather than forecasting based on gut feel, detailed planning models constructed through more scientific means can be incredibly valuable.

-Why driver-based planning?
+Why is driver-based planning important?